alfredmastan/food-recommendation/README.md

 ## Local Run
 **Dependencies:**
-Install `requirements.txt` in your virtual environment.
+Install `pipeline-requirements.txt` in your virtual environment.
 The app only depends on the model's API, while executing the pipeline will also require *MLflow* tracking server to be running.

 There are two ways to run all the dependencies:
 - **Shell script**